ufal/npfl101/training-marian-nmt/README.md

 NMT needs large-memory GPU cards (4 GB at least, better with 8 GB, or more GPUs at once).
 Register at MetaCentrum to get access to a machine with such a card.

 Doom machines have 5GB cards and Gram machines have 6GB cards.
 I tested doom.
+There are also Adan machines which have the largest GPUs.

 To get to a GPU, use these commands: